Estimated reading time: 4 minutes

 In simple words, be the change you want to see.

 Playing a Role

-Leaders play a major role in conflict management.
-If you are ambitious enough and love your organization, make sure you sign up for an online course about conflict management at work or keep practicing this art.
+Leaders play a significant role in managing conflict.
+If you are ambitious enough and love your organization, make sure you sign up for an online course and learn how to manage conflict at work, and keep practicing.